openjdk/amber-docs/site/guides/lvti-style-guide.md

 But the author probably resisted doing that because writing the types of the intermediate variables seemed too burdensome, so instead they distorted the control flow.
-Using `var` allows us to express the the code more naturally without paying the high price of explicitly declaring the types of the intermediate variables:
+Using `var` allows us to express the code more naturally without paying the high price of explicitly declaring the types of the intermediate variables: